ltiao/ltiao.github.io.nikola/posts/implementing-variational-autoencoders-in-keras-beyond-the-quickstart-tutorial/index.rst

 observation :math:`\textbf{x}_n`.
-In particular, given :math:`\textbf{x}_n` the inference network yields two outputs :math:`\mu_{\phi}(\textbf{x}_n)` and :math:`\sigma_{\phi}(\textbf{x}_n)`, and we use these to approximate its local variational sparameter :math:`\mathbf{\mu}_n` and :math:`\mathbf{\sigma}_n` respectively.
+In particular, given :math:`\textbf{x}_n` the inference network yields two outputs :math:`\mu_{\phi}(\textbf{x}_n)` and :math:`\sigma_{\phi}(\textbf{x}_n)`, and we use these to approximate its local variational parameter :math:`\mathbf{\mu}_n` and :math:`\mathbf{\sigma}_n` respectively.

-This means that instead of learning local variational parameters :math:`\phi_n` for each data-point, we now learn a fixed number of *global* variational parameters :math:`\phi` which constitute the parameters of the inference network.
+This means instead of learning local variational parameters :math:`\phi_n` for each data-point, we now learn a fixed number of *global* variational parameters :math:`\phi` which constitute the parameters of the inference network.
 Moreover, this approximation allows statistical strength to be shared across observed data-points and also generalize to unseen test points.